 Harriett screamed and got up to run.
 Jack grabbed her by her jacket and pulled her back to him.
 In that moment, every part of him just wanted his little sister to be safe.
 He couldn’t bear it if anything happened to her, not after losing their parents.
 A sudden surge of determination filled him and he called out again: “Open a way!
 Open a way!”

 The skinwearer resumed digging at a furious pace.
 Then, somehow, the sky grew slightly lighter.
 The skinwearer howled in a mad frenzy and, to Jack’s horror, transformed before their eyes.
-His whole body grew larger as his arms thickened and elongated, much longer than his legs.
+His body grew larger as his arms thickened and elongated, much longer than his legs.
 His feet changed into paws and sprouted long claws.
 As he continued to change and grow, splotchy fur like a hyena’s sprouted all over his body, his mouth turned into a maw full of razor-sharp teeth and his ears grew longer and pointier, like a jackal’s.
 His spine—no its spine, for it was no longer human at all—stretched and widened until it could no longer stand upright but had to rest on all fours.
 Then its nose became a snotty muzzle and its hands turned to paws as well, with long razor-sharp claws.

 At the top of the headstone, right in the mouth of the skull and crossbones, a shaft of light was emanating from a tiny opening.
-With another crack, accompanied by a frenzied howl by the now much more horrifying skinwearer, the light grew larger.
+With another crack, accompanied by a frenzied howl by the now much more horrifying skinwearer, the light grew brighter.

 The monstrous thing was now shrieking non-stop, its head thrashing and arms flailing.
 It howled and growled and spat as it abandoned its digging and hurled itself toward them over and over, only to be stopped again and again by the invisible barrier.

 As Jack and Harriett watched, the light emanating from the tombstone formed a small ball.
 Then, with another crack, a small silver branch appeared amidst the light.
 It was almost like a miniature tree.
-It flashed and tripled in dimension so that it was about the size of a small umbrella.
+It flashed and tripled in dimension so that it was about the size of an umbrella.
 It hovered before them, glowing brilliantly silver for just a moment before the voice at Jack’s ear commanded: Take hold of the Silver Bough and the Way will be opened.
 Without question or pause, Jack took Harriett’s hand and stretched it out, with his, toward the bough of light.